Configuration and ConnectionProvider

 The ConnectionProvider interface uses the configured database connection properties to establish a connection to the database.
 It manages the connection pooling and ensures efficient utilization of database connections.

-Some common issues that can occur when configuring Hibernate or establishing a database connection include:
+Common issues when configuring Hibernate or establishing a database connection, and how to diagnose them:

 To troubleshoot issues with Hibernate configuration or database connection, you can follow these steps: